 What Causes PMS?

 Female hormones are constantly shifting throughout a 28 day cycle.
 Estrogen and progesterone rise and fall to trigger ovulation and menstruation at specific times.
 These hormones are impacted by your stress levels, blood sugar, liver health, and diet.
 Most often what causes PMS is estrogen dominance, meaning you have too much estrogen in relation to progesterone.
 This is by far the most common cause of hormone imbalance that I see.
-It’s caused by stress (no surprise there), xenoestrogen exposure, eating non-organic meat and dairy, too much soy, birth control pills, and being overweight.
+A few causes include stress (no surprise there), xenoestrogen exposure, eating non-organic meat and dairy, too much processed soy, birth control pills, and being overweight.

 Nutrient deficiencies, liver congestion, too much caffeine, blood sugar swings, and constipation can cause and worsen PMS too.